kianblakley/bomb-shell/README.md

     place-within-backdrop true
 }

-// Optional if you wish to enable blur for the shell layer-rule {
+// Optional if you wish to enable blur for the shell. layer-rule {
     match namespace="^fabric$"
     background-effect {